prajwalbharadwajbm/GoByExample/06IfElse/readme.md

 **Variables declared inside an if short statement are also available inside any of the else blocks.*

+## There is no ternary if in Go, so you’ll need to use a full if statement even for basic conditions.
+:frowning:

 Try some exercise,
 [Go flowcontrol exercise](https://go.dev/tour/flowcontrol/8)